The Technical Story of NuStar Energy L.P. (NS) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

 The share price of NuStar Energy L.P.
-(NYSE:NS) raised 0.54% to close Friday’s market session at $16.74, higher as compared to yesterday’s close.
-The stock price fluctuated between $16.51 and $16.79 throughout the trading session with the volume trading being 1193844 shares, which represented a significant variation when compared to the three months average volume of 427.18K shares.
-The firm’s stock price fluctuated 1.09% within the last five trades and -3.52% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 4.62% in the last 6 months and -0.30% was subtracted to its value over the previous 3 months.
-NS stock is trading at a margin of 1.29%, -0.99% and 2.53% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+(NYSE:NS) dipped -0.36% to close Tuesday’s market session at $16.53, lower as compared to yesterday’s close.
+The stock price fluctuated between $16.36 and $16.60 throughout the trading session with the volume trading being 762947 shares, which represented a significant variation when compared to the three months average volume of 442.31K shares.
+The firm’s stock price fluctuated 1.29% within the last five trades and -8.01% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 5.89% in the last 6 months and -0.54% was subtracted to its value over the previous 3 months.
+NS stock is trading at a margin of 0.73%, -2.12% and 1.23% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 AI Stocks to Buy for 2023